soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/overview-ediscovery-20.md

 description: "This topic describes the new version of eDiscovery in Office 365."
 ---

-# Overview of eDiscovery 2.0 in Microsoft 365
+# Overview of Advanced eDiscovery 2.0